Model website terms and conditions that will protect your business

 We make sure your user does not expect you to keep their personal data indefinitely, or at all.
 We also cover you against any claim that you are in breach of any customer 'right' covering their personal data.

 You cannot impose rules.
 You can only make a contract.

 A contract is only formed if your visitor ticks a box to do so explicitly.
 No tick, no contract.
-So if you have a site that is entirely open to use, or even pages than can be explored before registration, it cannot be fully protected by any T&C document.
-Despite that principle, there are circumstances in which you could claim that your T&Cs apply, so it is always worth having them.
+So if you have a site that is entirely open to use, or even pages than can be explored before registration, it cannot be fully protected by any website terms and conditions document.
+Despite that principle, there are circumstances in which you could claim that your terms and conditions apply, so it is always worth having them.

 Your confidential information is defined at length.
 We help you safeguard all your secrets.

 When you choose a sample website terms and conditions template, you will see that we do not repeat the same points about e-commerce in the details of every document.
 You may safely take it that if your site is likely to be e-commerce enabled, we shall make sure you are covered.

 We give you options on every part of the charging process, from straight unit price to royalty, to payment on running credit account, to commission on sales.
 Like all other terms, we make it easy for you by limiting options to what is appropriate for a site like yours.

 The applicable law in this area starts with common law dealing with the basics of contracts: offer, acceptance, price and payment, provision of service, liabilities, returns, retention of title and risk.
 Then there are acts and regulations on every element of trading.

 If you sell to consumers, you must comply with the arcane and unnecessary (in our humble opinion) Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 Every relevant document includes not only an extensive explanation, but also the words of the notice you must give, and instructions as to how to deal.
 We tell you what you need to know, but give you only what you need in your particular business.